chevah/chevah-keycert/CONTRIBUTING.rst

 Use nosetests for TDD.

-Linux, OS X and Windows tests executed on private buildbot server as Travis CI is Linux only::
+Linux, OS X and Windows tests executed on private Buildbot server as Travis CI is Linux only::

     # See available builders